This is the second part of Bullying can make you or break you which I wrote a few months ago. Follow the link to read it.

 After I left primary school I did not come into close contact with Peter again.
 His family and mine were friends, though I must add we were considered the poorer friends.
-I remember going for social gatherings at his home, and I made a point of avoiding him.
+I remember going to social gatherings at his home, and I made a point of avoiding him.
 Luckily, I was a teenager and teenagers can be unpredictable, so I was able to ignore him, all his friends and cronies.

 Peter after the completion of secondary school had gone to the United States for further studies.
 What I know for sure is that he never came back home with any professional qualification.
-Somewhere in the mix he had a baby mama and a beautiful girl who still lives in the USA.
+Somewhere in the mix, he had a baby mama and a beautiful girl who still lives in the USA.
 He returned back home and could not hold a stable job.
 He was the last born so he was literary mum’s and papa’s boy.
 A man who lived hard and drank hard.
 Booze was what took him out.
 A man who knew that through his father’s wealth he was set up for life.

 The last time I set my eyes on Peter was during a social gathering at his home in honour of his sister years later.
 That day we spoke.
 The fear, the paralysis, the freezing and being tongue tied all set in.
 For a second I would not move or utter a word.
 I stuttered.
 When I eventually recovered I managed to open my mouth it went something like this.

-“Oh hi Peter.”
+“Oh hi, Peter.”
 My voice must have been shaking and croaky.

-“Hi how are you?
+“Hi, how are you?
 Oh you are also here”

 “Yes.
 I have brought my mum.
 Ebu I say hi to so and so” and I must have sprinted off.
 My fear of him would not allow me to have a coherent conversation with him.